abpframework/abp/docs/en/UI/AspNetCore/JavaScript-API/Message.md

 abp.libs.sweetAlert.config.warn.icon = 'error';
 ````

-See the [SweetAlert](https://sweetalert.js.org/) for all the configuration options.
+See the [SweetAlert document](https://sweetalert.js.org/) for all the configuration options.